Ferry from Mykonos to Athens (all ports)

 Is there a ferry from Mykonos to Athens?

 You can catch a ferry from Mykonos to Athens all year long.
-There are up to 6-8 daily ferry crossings to the port of Rafina and around 2-3 daily ferry routes to Piraeus, especially during the summer months.
-The ferry companies that usually operate the sailings from Mykonos to the ports of Athens are Seajets, Golden Star Ferries, Blue Star Ferries and Fast Ferries.
+There are usually up to 2-9 daily ferry crossings to the port of Rafina and 1-6 daily departures to Piraeus, depending on the season.

 How long is the ferry ride from Mykonos to Athens?

-The Mykonos to Athens ferry duration ranges from 2 hours 45 minutes to 5.5 hours, depending on weather conditions, itinerary, the type of vessel and the port of arrival.
+The Mykonos to Athens ferry ride takes between 2 hr 25 minutes and 5 hr 30 min, depending on the type of vessel, the weather conditions, and the port of arrival (Rafina or Mykonos).

 Is there a high-speed ferry from Mykonos to Athens?